 How is urticaria different to angioedema?

 Angioedema is the sudden, pronounced erythematous or skin-coloured swelling of the lower dermis and subcutis.
 Patients usually complain of pain rather than itchiness.
-There is slower resolution of wheals, over 72 hours.
+There is a slower resolution of wheals, over 72 hours.
 Angioedema, when associated with urticaria, usually affects the face and lips, extremities, and/or genitals.

 If your patient has recurrent angioedema without urticaria, think of another angioedema disorder, such as C1 esterase inhibitor deficiency.